ezgi-c/city-explorer/README.md

 10-05-2022 8:40 pm - Completed map feature and added CSS; image of city map is displayed as part of search result.

+10-05-2022 9:50 pm - Completed error feature and added CSS; error message is displayed as result of incorrect input.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 Created WRRC whiteboard for lab 06 with Gaz.